ingridole/ViralRdRp_pHMMs_2/README.md

 Excel sheet containing the results of our BLAST (Altschul et al., 1990; Camacho et al., 2009) and HHSearch (Steinegger et al., 2019) verification of putative viral ORFs.
 Details are provided in the README sheet of the Excel spreadsheet.

 ## Supplementary_Dataset_3_cluster_trees
 PhyML (Guindon & Gascuel, 2003; Guindon et al., 2010) phylogenetic trees of the different groups of classified virus-derived RdRp sequences.
+Core trimmed RdRp sequences were compared using Biopython pairwise global alignment (pw.align.globalxx(sequence1, sequence2, one_alignment_only=True) and, where pairwise amino acid identities were ≥ 99.5%, the shorter of two sequences was removed.

 #### Subdirectories:
 * tree_files: